Laptop Mag Verdict

 When I watched a trailer for the film Tenet, I could see John David Washington's eyes turn from ivory white to bloodshot red after he's given a mysterious capsule.
 Michael Caine's bold yellow tie stood out against his regal black suit and Dimple Kapadia's traditional Indian dress looked magnificent in its emerald hue.

-I had problems using the Galaxy Tab S6 Lite's touchscreen to navigate Android.
+I had no problems using the Galaxy Tab S6 Lite's touchscreen to navigate Android.
 The screen registered all of my swipes, whether I was pulling down the notification panel or flipping through the Play Store in search of a good weather app.

 The S6 Lite's screen covers 98.4% of the sRGB color gamut, which means it's less colorful than the displays on the iPad (105%), the Surface Go 2 (107%) and the Galaxy Tab S6 (122%).